pygments/pygments/doc/docs/api.rst

 The :mod:`pygments.util` module has some utility functions usable for processing command line options.
-All of the following functions get values from a dictionnary of options.
+All of the following functions get values from a dictionary of options.
 If the value is already in the type expected by the option, it is returned as-is.
 Otherwise, if the value is a string, it is first converted to the expected type if possible.